syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 //Save the document into stream
 MemoryStream stream = new MemoryStream();
 pdfDocument.Save(stream);
 //Save the stream as PDF document file in local machine.
-Refer to PDF/UWP section for respected code samples.
+Refer to the PDF/UWP section for respected code samples.
 Save(stream, "WordToPDF.pdf");
 //Closes the PDF document
 pdfDocument.Close();